00

 Website traffic measures the number of visitors or users that access a website within a given period.
 This metric counts the popularity and performance of a website, and it’s essential for determining the success of an online business.

 Tracking the website traffic is crucial for trend analysis.
 Knowing how many people have visited the website, the traffic source, and which pages they have looked at helps you better identify your target market and tailor your marketing strategies accordingly.
-It equally helps you track improvement areas like content, design, and user experience.
+It helps track improvement areas like content, design, and user experience.

 Marketing automation CRM shows you various aspects of visitor behavior, such as page views, clicks, downloads, and form submissions.